pabloromanelli/zeebe/docs/src/bpmn-workflows/exclusive-gateways/exclusive-gateways.md

 ## Conditions

 A `conditionExpression` defines when a flow is taken.
 It is a [boolean expression](/reference/expressions.html#boolean-expressions) that can access the workflow instance variables and compare them with literals or other variables.
+The condition is fulfilled when expression returns `true`.

-Multiple comparisons can be combined as disjunction (`and`) or conjunction (`or`).
+Multiple boolean values or comparisons can be combined as disjunction (`and`) or conjunction (`or`).

 For example: